 Settled into our new quarters, it was now time for some sea adventure with the La Jolla Kayak Tour of La Jolla Cove.
 This company specializes in guided kayak and snorkeling tours that depart daily from the La Jolla Shores.
 The La Jolla is known for their seven sea caves and today we were going to paddle our way along the coast for a closer look at a sea cave and the teeming marine life that reside in these protected waters.
 We climbed aboard our bright yellow ocean kayak as sea spray and rollicking waves ushered us into the big blue ocean.
 We wanted to see the orange Garibaldi fish (California’s state fish) since we were told was that this unique fish was immortalized as the mischievous fish in Seuss’s “Cat in the Hat”.

 Just as we approached the sea cave, the orange fish were in abundance just below our splashing paddles, looking like undulating orange dots of color in the wavy water.
-Along the coast sea lions basked in the sun drench craggy banks oblivious to the many gawking kayakers.
+Along the coast, sea lions basked in the sun drenched craggy banks, oblivious to the many gawking kayakers.
 We carefully made our way through the cave, our voices echoing off the narrow rocky walls as dappled sunlight filtered between the hallowed rock formations.
 Gingerly we made our way back out and journeyed back, enjoying the refreshing air and the splashy sea spray.
-Bobbing like a cork, we somehow managed to navigated back to dry land, although we were soaked and needing dry clothes, and some more great California cuisine.
+We had such a good time, not only because of the wildlife we were able to witness so up close, but because the kayaks were so fun to use.
+Since our adventure on the ocean, we have been speaking about how good it was and how much we’d like our own kayak for beach days in the future.
+We have been looking at the Oru Kayak website, as we both agree one of their lightweight tandem kayaks would be a great investment for future endeavours.
+Bobbing like a cork, we somehow managed to navigate back to dry land.
+We were soaked and needing dry clothes, and some more great California cuisine.
 Today we were going to head over to another local favorite, the Marine Room.

 Keeping in step with exploring San Diego landmarks, The Marine Room fit the bill for our last night in this beachy utopia.
 Famous for its dramatic on-the-surf location and award-winning global cuisine, the Marine room has been wowing diners for over 75 years.
 Executive Chef Bernard Guilla’s expertise was about to be seen as we took our seats in awe of ocean waves breaking, white froth and all against the wall to ceiling windows just feet from our table.
 First order of dining business this evening would be in choosing a fine from their very large and carefully crafted wine list.
 Their Sommelier excitedly offered to pair our meal with a variety of wines and liqueurs.
 That is an offer we could not refuse.
 We leaned back in our chairs and let him and Chef Bernard “drive culinary the bus”.